 Things were finally relaxed enough to chat with Gina, our super upbeat server.

-I pulled out the book, with the Crawfish Etouffee recipe.
+We waited a while until Gina's work eased up a bit, then I pulled out the book.
+I pointed to the Crawfish Etouffee recipe.
 She leaned in and gave the page a good look, before she reared back with a laugh.
 "Where did you get this?"